Rice cake: Filipino

 Rice cakes are a common snack in the Philippines and Filipinos have created many different kinds.
-In Filipino, desserts (mostly rice-derived ones) are known as kakanin, derived from the word kanin, meaning "prepared rice."
+In Filipino, these rice-based desserts are also known as kakanin, which means "prepared rice."
+It is derived from the word kanin which is the Filipino word for rice.
 Rice cakes were also formerly known by the general term tinapay (lit. 'fermented with tapay), but that term is now restricted to mean "bread" in modern Filipino.
 Nevertheless, two general categories of rice cakes remain: puto for steamed rice cakes, and bibingka for baked rice cakes.
 Both are usually prepared using galapong, a viscous rice paste derived from grinding uncooked glutinous rice that has been soaked overnight.
 Galapong is usually fermented, as the old term tinapay implies.

 Some examples of traditional Filipino dessert rice cakes include: